JakeSteam/blog-programming/_posts/2023-08-04-markdown-conversation-formatting.md

 I'm not sure any of the approaches I've looked at have been perfect.
 I love the simplicity of the [basic syntax](#basic-syntax) or [list of messages](#list-of-messages), but the end result just isn't good enough.

 Despite the slightly verbose syntax (`>` & `**x**`) of [quote and bold](#quote--bold), the aesthetically pleasing output seems better than any of the custom CSS heavy solutions I came across.
 Additionally, using HTML elements (`blockquote`) for their intended purposes can only have positive side effects in terms of SEO and accessibility!

-Whilst I'll keep an eye out for syntax improvements, I think quoted and bold names is good enough.
+Whilst I'll keep an eye out for syntax improvements, I think a blockquote and bold names is good enough.

+## Recommendation usage

 I'll add the `**bold**` asterisks as I type names, realistically it isn't much more effort.

 For adding the block quote & empty lines it's probably easier to wait until a section is done, and add them all at once, like so:

+*Note: Make sure to turn off word wrap (`Opt` / `Alt` + `Z` in VSCode) before bulk editing lines.*

 | Step | Instructions | Example |
 | --- | --- | --- |